Revs' trade with Galaxy brings Lletget to Foxboro

 FOXBORO — If Sebastian Lletget needed to be influenced at all about arriving in New England, Revolution goalkeeper and fellow member of the U.S. Men’s National Team Matt Turner was not bashful in presenting the positives in moving to Foxboro.

-“I think it’s another layer that played a part in my decision,” Lletget said Thursday of his contract being transferred from the Los Angeles Galaxy to New England.
-“As far as Matt does, that’s probably another huge reason that I’m excited to play for this club.
+“I think it’s another layer that played a part in my decision,” Lletget said last week of his contract being transferred from the Los Angeles Galaxy to New England.
+“As far as Matt goes, that’s probably another huge reason that I’m excited to play for this club.
 He’s a dear friend of mine, he’s a caring guy.

 “He’s going to help me on and off the field.
 Whenever I get over there, whenever I can start looking for places to live and stuff, he’s going to be my go-to.
 I already told him I’m going to be bothering him almost every day.